How to reduce, prevent, and relieve stress

-The science of attachment teaches that present day emotional experience is a reflection of early life emotional experience.
-Your ability to experience core feelings like anger, sadness, fear, and joy most likely depends on the quality and consistency of your early life emotional experiences.
-If your emotions were understood and valued, your emotions became valuable assets later in life.
-But, if your emotional experiences were confusing, threatening or painful, you most likely did your best to distance yourself from them.
+Managing stress is just the first step to building emotional intelligence.
+The science of attachment indicates that your current emotional experience is likely a reflection of your early life experience.
+Your ability to manage core feelings such as anger, sadness, fear, and joy often depends on the quality and consistency of your early life emotional experiences.
+If your primary caretaker as an infant understood and valued your emotions, it's likely your emotions have become valuable assets in adult life.
+But, if your emotional experiences as an infant were confusing, threatening or painful, it's likely you've tried to distance yourself from your emotions.

 Do you experience feelings that flow, encountering one emotion after another as your experiences change from moment to moment?

 Are your emotions accompanied by physical sensations that you experience in places like your stomach, throat, or chest?

 Do you experience individual feelings and emotions, such as anger, sadness, fear, and joy, each of which is evident in subtle facial expressions?

 Can you experience intense feelings that are strong enough to capture both your attention and that of others?